Stvad/CrowdAnki/README.md

 ## Snapshots

 **CrowdAnki** can help you preserve **the history of edits for your decks**.
 It does this by exporting them in a specified location and creating a git commit each time you do a snapshot.

 You can take snapshots manually via `File > CrowdAnki: Snapshot` menu action.
-Or you can enable automated snapshots in plugin configuration.
-You can find more details on how to do it [here](crowd_anki/config.md)
+Or you can enable automated snapshots in add-on configuration (see below) which will take a snapshot each time you open or close anki.

+## Configuration Settings
+You can find the add-on's config page via `Tools -> Add-ons, select CrowdAnki then hit Config`.
+In here you can set a some config options, as well as a detailed explanation on what each does, with examples and default behaviour.

+Here is a general summary of the currently available config options:
-Other things you can [configure](crowd_anki/config.md) is the location of the snapshot and what decks should be included into it.
+ - `Snapshot Path`: location of the snapshot will be exported to
+ - `Snapshot Root Decks`: what decks should be included in the snapshot
+ - `Automated Snapshot`: whether the snapshot happens automatically
+ - `Do Not Move Existing Cards on Import`: whether to move already existing cards on import or not
+ - `Deck Sort Methods`: how to sort cards on export
+ - `Reverse Sort Order`: whether to reverse the sorting of cards on export